WildernessLabs/Netduino.Foundation/docs/Library/ICs/MCP23008/index.md

 MCP23008 is a ubiquitous chip in the hardware world and is the typical interface chip for common I2C LCD backpacks, with the [`74595`](/Library/ICs/74595/) chip being the typical interface chip for SPI LCD backpacks.

+**NOTE** This is a pre-release driver, and interrupts have not been implemented yet.

 ## MCP Chip Family

 In addition to the MCP23008, the MCP family of chips includes; the MCP23017, which is a 16-bit version of the MCP23008, offering 16 digital ports in total, and the MCP23S08 and MCP23S017 which are SPI versions of the MCP23008 and MCP23017, respectively.